 Reasonable steps should be made to be able to ensure that we can in fact correspond with a corresponding author.
 For example, the use of email addresses that are not tied to employment at a specific institution, and a deeper understanding of and commitment to the lasting responsibilities that come with being the corresponding author.

 The ethics of data sharing should be considered holistically.
 Data sharing has ethical implications, but not sharing also has ethical and research integrity implications.
 Four authors stated that the data could not be shared on ethical grounds despite having included data sharing upon request statements in their publications.
 In each case, I followed up with a request that it be shared with me privately without subsequently being made public and that I was happy to sign any necessary data-sharing agreement.
-However, in three of these four cases, these initial ethical concerns were then made redundant when authors then either replied that data was in fact lost, or the author stopped replying.
+However, in three of these four cases, these initial ethical concerns were then made redundant when either replied the author replied that data was in fact lost, or the author stopped replying.
 This may represent a selective deployment of caution: much caution placed on the ethical requirement not to share data in certain ways, and not enough on research integrity, such as ensuring that results can be independently verified and uphold prior commitments to data sharing (e.g., to journals, funders, and professional bodies).

 In four other cases, I was able to appeal to a Research Data Manager at the authors' institutions and ask them to apply the university's data sharing policy.
 In one of these cases, the author had been non-responsive to my emails.
 In a second, the author replied to my emails but was ambiguous about sharing the data, and then stopped replying.
 In the two others, the authors replied to my emails but directed me to the Research Data Manager to work out the legalities and ethics of how data sharing could be accomplished.
 It is worth noting that, in all four of these cases, the authors had stated that data was available upon request, and both the journal and university policy required sharing, but apparently no actual mechanisms for data sharing had been put in place to accomplish this until my request.
 At the time of writing, eight months after the first emails were sent, negotiations with the Research Data Manager regarding the specifics of the data-sharing agreements are still ongoing for three of these cases.
 The terms of these data-sharing agreements being debated set a remarkably high bar, such as the requirement the data-sharing agreement would need to be signed by the president of both of our respective universities (arguably not a scalable solution if data-sharing was to be as commonplace as funders and journals wish it to be), and the use of the data would be limited to reproducing exactly the same analyses reported in the original publications and no others (therefore no robustness tests could be examined, nor could the data be reused for other purposes).
-The fourth case is apparently unresolvable as, despite university policy to (a) retain data and (b) share it upon request, because the researcher has moved institutions the university has little power to enforce its own policies.
+The fourth case is apparently unresolvable as, despite university policy to (a) retain data and (b) share it upon request, the university has little power to enforce its own policies once researchers are no longer employed by that institution.